-Helicopters rise straight up when they take off.
-That’s the beauty of these aircraft, they don’t need a long runway to become airborne.
+Because helicopters rise straight up when they take off, they don’t need a long runway to become airborne.
 And because of this, the majority of helicopters (except for some larger models) are manufactured without wheels.
-They are fitted with landing skids instead.
+Instead, they are fitted with landing skids.

 All well and good — until you have to move a helicopter after it’s on the ground.
 Starting up and flying a copter from one part of an airport to another is expensive (requiring a pilot) and disruptive (with noise and windblown debris).
 It is common at many facilities for some form of ground handling arrangement to essentially jack up a helicopter, put wheels under it, and require a gang of people to manually reposition the combination — consuming a lot of time and occasionally injuring a finger or two.

 Hydraulics goes to work